Editing Datasets

 • Specifying primary and foreign keys on data sourced from object stores (where such metadata does not exist as it does in a relational database)

-• Removing a foreign key to break a cyclic relationship between multiple tables
+• Removing a foreign key to break a cyclic table relationship

 Adding and removing table relationships